Estimate Time6 min

 Get our exclusive Fidelity perspective with Insights from Fidelity Wealth ManagementSM

-However, following clarifications in the final and proposed regulations, many non-spouse beneficiaries of an IRA will need to begin taking RMDs in 2025, and fully distribute the balance of the account by the end of the 10th year following the year of the account owner's death, says David Peterson, head of wealth planning at Fidelity.
+With final regulations in place, many non-spouse beneficiaries of an IRA now need to take RMDs, and distribute the balance of the account by the end of the 10th year following the year of the account owner's death, says David Peterson, head of wealth planning at Fidelity.
 "These new rules generally impact both IRAs that are left to non-spouse beneficiaries as well as IRAs left to a trust," Peterson says.

-If you inherited an IRA, either directly or through a trust—or currently own an IRA that you might pass on—here are the final clarifications on what the new laws may mean for you and your heirs.
+If you inherited an IRA, either directly or through a trust—or currently own an IRA that you might pass on—here is what the laws may mean for you and your heirs.

 An IRA left to an individual